HLC Decision-Making Bodies and Processes

 Decisions made within the last year are available at Recent Actions.

 HLC also has the following groups:

 - The Financial Panel reviews institutions whose Annual Financial Reporting data may cause concern about the institution.

 - The Nominating Committee nominates candidates for election to the Board of Trustees.

-In June 2011, the Commission Board of Trustees adopted a new decision process effective fall 2011.
+In June 2011, the Board of Trustees adopted a new decision process effective fall 2011.
 In brief, the decision process runs as follows (see process overview chart).

 - Following each evaluation and at each stage in the decision process, institutions provide an institutional response.
-This institutional response is considered by the IAC in its decision (or recommendation in cases requiring Commission Board of Trustees action).
+This institutional response is considered by the IAC in its decision (or recommendation in cases requiring Board of Trustees action).

 - The institutional response and the full record of the evaluation moves directly to an IAC First Committee meeting (held electronically via webinar).
 In some cases, the institution may request or the evaluation recommendation may require that the institutional response and full record of the evaluation move to an IAC First Committee hearing (in-person with team and institutional representatives present) rather than an IAC meeting.

-- IAC First Committee members read the full record of the evaluation, the institutional response, and other relevant Commission documents as appropriate.
+- IAC First Committee members read the full record of the evaluation, the institutional response, and other relevant HLC documents as appropriate.
 IAC acts on the evaluation recommendation.
 The IAC has the authority to affirm or modify evaluation recommendations.

-- If the IAC First Committee modifies or changes the evaluation recommendation in its action, the institution or the Commission may in some cases call for a second review.
+- If the IAC First Committee modifies or changes the evaluation recommendation in its action, the institution or HLC may in some cases call for a second review.
 Second reviews are conducted by the IAC Second Committee, either by a meeting (held electronically) or a hearing.
 If this occurs, the institution may submit another institutional response.